euan-forrester/save-file-converter/README.md

 ## Usecases for further thought
 - Automatically add/remove header added by some flash carts (e.g. EZ Flash) given an example file
-- Be able to change the size of a GBA save to help move between emulators
+- Be able to change the size of a raw GBA save to help move between emulators

 ## Save file formats